 We have 700 people who volunteer for us.
 Over half of these help on the soup run which runs 365 nights a year.
-We’re delighted that our entire Soup Run team won Volunteer Team of the Year in the 2016 B&NE’s Chairman’s awards.
 From teenagers to pensioners, our volunteers are all committed and enthusiastic and we couldn’t deliver our projects without them!

 Venetia Law is a third year Creative Writing student at Bath Spa University and volunteers twice a week at Lifeline.
-She’s also planning a “Sleep Out” fund raising event at the campus on March 16th.
+She’s recently organised a “Sleep Out” fund raising event at her campus and raised £575.

 ” I decided I didn’t just want to give money to a local charity, I wanted to give my time as well.
 It makes my day providing emotional support and a listening ear to people I meet at Lifeline.
 The people I’ve met have a real sense of community, they look out for one another and are very forgiving.
 They’re not just beggars looking for money – they’re not the stereotype that some people have in their heads, they’re just people like the rest of us.
 People who are trying to make something out of themselves and live better lives.
 People who are worthy of all the love in the world.”